DESERVING people who have helped put the sunshine back into Morecambe have been nominated in our 2013 Sunshine Awards.

 “Sophie founded and now co-runs and plays for Morecambe Ladies FC, who are based at Lancaster and Morecambe College.
 The club are on track for back-to-back promotions as they continue to rise up the women’s football pyramid, and this is hugely down to Sophie’s hard work.”

-Howard Rogerson, musical director of the Promenade Concert Orchestra
+Howard Rogerson and the Promenade Concert Orchestra

 “Morecambe’s light music orchestra who entertain big crowds at the Platform with their regular concerts, founded and conducted by Howard who has twice been nominated for a Sunshine Award in the past.”

 The voting for this year’s Sunshine Awards is now open.